The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 1857

-In 1857, the farm owner Bernhard Heinrich Feldhaus (*1821) made bricks in the open field fire from the Westerwiede district for the first time.
-He used the farm's own clay supplies to achieve additional income to agriculture with the brick production.
-This clay pit, located in the basic moraine landscape west of Remseder Straße to Bad Laer, delivered rich sound supplies.
-It was a millennium old craft that Bernhard Heinrich Feldhaus took up in the middle of the 19th century and which was to become the basis of a worldwide Company .
+In 1857, farmer Bernhard Heinrich Feldhaus (born 1821) from the Westerwiede district of Laer produced bricks for the first time using open-fired brick kilns.
+He utilized the farm's own clay deposits to generate additional income alongside his agricultural operations.
+This clay pit, located in the glacial moraine landscape west of the Remseder Straße to Bad Laer, provided abundant clay reserves.
+It was a craft thousands of years old that Bernhard Heinrich Feldhaus revived in the mid-19th century, a craft that would become the foundation of a globally operating Company .

-But at first it was not the brick production, but for a long time agriculture was in the foreground.
-Because primarily Bernhard Heinrich Feldhaus was a farmer with numerous lands and cattle stock.
-The Feldhaus family's full -time farm was able to look back on a long History .
-He was first mentioned around 1200.
-Understandably, it was not risked to give up the traditional farm too quickly in favor of the new project.
-With the combination of agriculture and brick operations, Feldhaus created a constellation that was common at the time.
-Many farmers used the sound supplies available on their own land for an additional sideline.
+Initially, however, the focus wasn't on brickmaking, but rather on agriculture for a long time.
+Bernhard Heinrich Feldhaus was primarily a farmer with extensive land holdings and livestock.
+The Feldhaus family's allotment farm had a long History , having been first mentioned around 1200.
+Understandably, they were reluctant to abandon their traditional farm operations too quickly in favor of the new project.
+By combining agriculture and brickmaking Feldhaus created a situation that was common at the time.
+Many farmers used the clay deposits on their own land for an additional source of income.

 Impressions